udu3324/slider-synth/README.md

 ![alt text](slider_synth_v9.png)

-A synth that is inspired by the modulin by wintergatan.
-It uses the esp32 and mozzi library to output sound.
+A synth that uses a linear touch sensor with a force sensor underneath to create cool sounds.
+It is inspired by the modulin by wintergatan.
+Powered by the esp32-s3 and mozzi library.

 ## Purpose